 If you choose to bring in a contractor, we recommend the following:

 - Get Clear on What you Want: Go over the platform plans and figure out what inside work you want done before talking to a contractor.
-The average contractor might not be familiar with yurts, but they are welcome to call us with any specific questions.
-As usual, we can offer some ideas for what others have done and you can even use our sample floor plans for ideas.
+The average contractor might not be familiar with building yurts, but they are welcome to call us with any specific questions.
+As usual, we can offer some ideas for what others have done.
+You can even use our sample floor plans for ideas.

 - Get Recommendations: To avoid any problems, ask your friends, family, and coworkers for recommendations of contractors they’ve worked with in the past and trust.
 You can also get recommendations at local building or hardware stores and search review sites for good contractors.